site15/site15.ru/QODER_RULES_BY_CODE.md

 This document contains development patterns and rules extracted from actual code implementations in the project.
 These rules should be used by Qoder to maintain consistency and follow established patterns.

+> **Note**: For proper code block formatting in documentation, refer to the [Correct Code Insertions Pattern](./docs/patterns/correct-code-insertions.md)

 ## Backend Development Patterns

 ### 1. Controller Patterns